 cookies and website data

-Safari uses machine learning to identify advertisers and others who track your online behavior, and removes the cross‑site tracking cookies and website data they leave behind.
-You can turn off Intelligent Tracking Prevention so that Safari always accepts cookies and website data, or you can select to keep Intelligent Tracking Prevention on.
+Safari uses machine learning to identify advertisers and others who track your online behaviour and removes the cross‑site tracking cookies and website data they leave behind.
+You can turn off Intelligent Tracking Prevention so that Safari always accepts cookies and website data or you can select to keep Intelligent Tracking Prevention on.

 Choose Safari > Preferences, click Privacy, then select “Prevent cross-site tracking”.